CDP Railway

 Lastly, the name would come from a Christmas story saying a gatekeeper remained only with her sick child without firewood.
 The team of a night train made a stop to offer its coal to her.
 When the steam engine itself had suddenly lacked fuel, pinecones from the trees bordering the way fell directly into the tender, so the train could keep going on its way.

 In the rare photograph below it is this line that can be seen entering the tunnel under Grasse, (now a road tunnel).
 The photographer's back is towards Draguignan and the view is looking towards Grasse and Vence.
-Much of the former route of this railway has been turned into a road and walkway and still passes the small side entrance to The Domaine at the bottom of a long flight of steps.
+Much of the former route of this railway has been turned into a road and walkway and passes the pedestrian entrance to The Domaine at the bottom of a long flight of steps.

 The line closed during World War II and did not re-open.
 The station at Draguignan still exists and is in excellent condition, as are some of the viaducts and bridges.
 The Nice - Digne section of the Chemins de Fer de Provence still operates daily with certain sections steam hauled during the summer months.
 It provides a spectacular ride through the mountains for visitors.
 In addition, the southern end of the line serves as an urban commuter route into Nice.